-Andrei Zavadski is a PhD-candidate and researcher in the Emmy Noether Junior Research Group “Mediating (Semi-)Authoritarianism – The Power of the Internet in the Post-Soviet World.”
+Andrei Zavadski is a PhD-candidate and has been a member of the Emmy Noether Research Group “Mediating (Semi-)Authoritarianism – The Power of the Internet in the Post-Soviet World” from 2015 to November 2019.
 He graduated from Moscow State University of International Relations (MGIMO-University) with a BA in Regional Studies (2009).
 He also holds a dual MA in Public History from Moscow Higher School of Social and Economic Sciences and Manchester University (2014).
 His master’s thesis, Remembering Today and Tomorrow: Memory of the Holocaust in the Jewish Museums of Moscow, was a comparative study of three museums and ways in which they differently mediate memory of World War Two and the Holocaust.
 In 2010-2015, Andrei worked as the editor of the “MGIMO Experts Speak” column, on MGIMO-University’s website, which provides space for commentary on current international affairs.
 He also worked at Strelka Institute for Media, Architecture and Design (2011-2012) and Multimedia Art Museum, Moscow (2013).
 In 2014, Andrei curated the World Economic Forum’s Global Agenda Council on Russia’s project Unknown Russia: Powered by Entrepreneurs.
 In 2015, he was the editor-in-chief of Digital Russia, a project of the World Economic Forum’s Global Agenda Council on Russia that analysed how the digital is changing the country.
 Andrei is also a co-founder of Public History Laboratory (Moscow).

 Andrei Zavadski’s research interests include cultural memory and memory politics, public history, memory and media, memory museums, and memory in (semi-)authoritarian regimes, with Belarus and Russia being his main areas of focus.
 Currently Andrei is working on his PhD dissertation, with the title "Mnemonic Counterpublics: Challenging the Political Regime in Russia with Memories of the 1990s" .

 Free University of Berlin